V4Fire/Core/src/core/data/README.md

 Many of these methods look familiar, but we also have some new methods and properties:

 1. `providerName` — contains the full name of a provider.
+2. `sharedCacheId` — a shared cache id, can be defined to share cache across different providers:
+3. `sharedCacheMethods` — a list of request methods that support shared caching.
-2. `name` — a pair of get/set methods to provide "logical" meaning for a request:
+4. `name` — a pair of get/set methods to provide "logical" meaning for a request:

 ```js
 // There will be fired the "init" event after successfully receiving the data